chelmertz/PDFBox-php/readme.md

 	$extract_text = new PDFBox\ExtractText($pdf_box);

 	$extract_text->parse('regular.pdf');

+Input:

+  - Path to jar
+  - Path to pdf

+Output:

+  - The contents in "regular.pdf" located in "regular.txt" in the same folder

 ###Full API
 Read through the interface (public methods) of `ExtractText`.
 There are corresponding methods for every option available in the .jar.